NixOS/nixpkgs/doc/languages-frameworks/gradle.section.md

 # Gradle {#gradle}

 Gradle is a popular build tool for Java/Kotlin.
-Unfortunately, despite its ubiquity, it has many poor design decisions.
-Because Gradle itself doesn't offer reproducible builds in any meaningful way, nixpkgs has a man-in-the-middle-proxy designed for intercepting Gradle web requests.
+Gradle itself doesn't currently provide tools to make dependency resolution reproducible, so nixpkgs has a proxy designed for intercepting Gradle web requests to record dependencies so they can be restored in a reproducible fashion.

 ## Building a Gradle package {#building-a-gradle-package}